microfarad-de/bootloader/README.md

-# Custom Arduino Boot Loader with Watchdog Timer Support
+# Arduino Boot Loader with Watchdog Timer Support

 This repository contains a customized version of the Arduino boot loader firmware with watchdog timer (WDT) support.